Visual-Dawg/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 hyprctl switchxkblayout at-translated-set-2-keyboard next
 ```

-{{< callout >}}
+{{< callout type=info >}}

-If you want a single variant ie. pl/dvorak on one layout but us/qwerty on the other, xkb parameters can still be blank, however the amount of comma-separated parameters have to match.
-Alternatively, a single parameter can be specified for it to apply to all three.
+If you want a single variant ie. pl/dvorak on one layout but us/qwerty on the
+other, xkb parameters can still be blank, however the amount of comma-separated
+parameters have to match.
+Alternatively, a single parameter can be specified for
+it to apply to all three.

 ```ini
 input {